datastaxdevs/workshop-intro-quarkus-cassandra/README.md

 - `Client Secret:` We will use it as a _password_ to contact Cassandra in the field `quarkus.cassandra.auth.password` in the `application.properties` file.

-- `appToken:` It can be used as an api token Key to interact with APIs but we won't use it in the workshop today.
+- `Token:` It can be used as an api token key to interact with APIs.
+We won't use it in the workshop today.

-To know more about roles, tokens, etc. you can lok at [this video.](https://www.youtube.com/watch?v=TUTCLsBuUd4)
+To learn more about roles, tokens, etc. you can lok at [this video.](https://www.youtube.com/watch?v=TUTCLsBuUd4)

-**Note: Make sure you don't close the window accidentally or otherwise - if you close this window before you copy the values, the application token is lost forever.
+> **Note: Make sure you don't close the window accidentally or otherwise - if you close this window before you copy the values, the application token is lost forever.
 They won't be available later for security reasons.
-You'll have to create a new application token**
+You'll have to create a new application token.**

 We are now set with the database and credentials.
 Let's start coding with Quarkus!